textcreationpartnership/A03408/README.md

 ##Content Summary##

 #####Front#####
-A Pollitique Platt for the honour of the Prince, the greate profite of the publique state, relief of

 1. THE EPISTLE TO ENGLANDE.

 1. ¶ Fraunces Hitchcocke to the Readers of this his brothers booke.